>DC Central Kitchen

 A program with national reach

-The Campus Kitchens project unites young people on 54 high school and college campuses across the country.
+The Campus Kitchens project unites young people on over 60 high school and college campuses across the country.

 Our Impact Last Year